tgrbin/songuess_chrome_extension/README.md

 The extension is used for hosting Songuess games.

-The currently supported streaming services are Google Play Music and Spotify.
+The currently supported streaming services:
+* Google Play Music
+* Spotify
-Youtube Music is coming.
+* Youtube Music

 ## Installing